-- Do not allow the static water level to rise above the bottom edge of the rear bumper. - Do not allow waves to break higher than 15 cm (6 inches) above the bottom edge of the rear bumper. - Disconnect the trailer tow electrical connector to prevent blown fuses caused by water entering into your trailer's electrical wiring.
+- Do not allow the static water level to rise above the bottom edge of the rear bumper. - Do not allow waves to break higher than 6 inches (15 cm) above the bottom edge of the rear bumper. - Disconnect the trailer tow electrical connector to prevent blown fuses caused by water entering into your trailer's electrical wiring.